KEYNOTE B36 – Lung Cancer Clinical Trial

 A summary of TTFields’ mechanism of action is illustrated in the following animation:

-TTFIELDS ARE NOT APPROVED FOR THE TREATMENT OF ADVANCED OR METASTATIC INTRATHORACIC NON-SMALL CELL LUNG CANCER IN THE UNITED STATES.
+TTFIELDS ARE NOT APPROVED FOR THE TREATMENT OF ADVANCED OR METASTATIC NON-SMALL CELL LUNG CANCER IN THE UNITED STATES.
 THE SAFETY AND EFFICACY OF TTFIELDS FOR THIS INDICATION HAS NOT BEEN ESTABLISHED.

 Past Clinical Experience